michalsida/demo-oracle-mybatis/README.md

 * Installed Maven tool with access to public repositories
 * Installed Oracle database with installed demo HR schema.
 Connection URL and credentials are defined in `src/main/resources/cz/sidik/demo/oraclemybatis/jdbc.properties`, you can modify them to fit your settings
-* Solved dependency for Oracle JDBC drivers, there is two ways, see links in comments near Oracle JDBC dependency in `pom.xml`
+* Solved Maven dependency to Oracle JDBC drivers, there is two ways, see links in comments near Oracle JDBC dependency in `pom.xml`

 ## Usage